 The Irish's real bowl game will be played next week in the Coliseum.
 It will take two strong halves from the offense and defense to come out with a win.
 Southern Cal will make Notre Dame earn everything they get (unlike this week).
 If miracles still exist, then Penn St. could beat an untested Pittsburgh and Notre Dame could upset a team with roses on their mind.
 This would set up a more attractive bowl game.
-Well there is always hope . . .

-were overthrown and I just happended to be there."
-Tackle Mike drives with two fumble recoveries.
+Well there is were overthrown and I just hap-pended to be there."
+Tackle Mike Calhoun also stopped two Hurricane drives with two fumble recoveries.